-Let us once again climb into the Retroplex Cruiser and take a little spin back in time.
+Let us once again climb into the Retroplex Cruiser time machine and take a little spin back in time.
 Today I’ll set the “place” dial for the block downtown bounded by Main and Houston, 3rd and 4th streets.
 And I’ll set the “time” dial for December 1865.

 Here’s the block in the present time: Sundance Square Plaza.